-- 1. The broadband UV to X-ray spectrum of NGC 4151 primarily comprises of emission from the accretion disk ($kT{in} \sim 8.7-10.3 \,\mathrm{eV}$), emission lines from the broad and narrow-line regions in the UV band, the primary X-ray power-law emission $\Gamma \sim 1.56-1.87$ is produced by thermal Comptonization of disk photons and a distant X-ray reflection component. - 2.
-We obtained a high intrinsic reddening $(E(B-V) \sim 0.4)$ in the UV band, generally observed in the low optical/UV flux state (Shapovalova et al. 2010; Rakić et al. 2017). - 3.
-The FUV NUV color becomes bluer with increasing FUV flux.
-This is similar to the 'bluer-when-brighter' trend observed in the optical/UV spectra of many AGN and could be due to intrinsic variations in the accretion disk.
-Such a trend could also arise due to variations in the intrinsic reddening.
-We also observed increasing X-ray absorption column with UV flux or color, this could result due to stronger winds at intrinsically bluer and higher UV emission. - 4.
-X-ray emission from NGC 4151 undergoes strong absorption through a large column density ($N_H \sim$ $1.2 - 3.4 \times 10^{23} \text{ cm}^{-2}$).
-The UV emission is affected by internal reddening with $E(B-V) \sim 0.4$, which is equivalent to an obscuring column of only $\sim 10^{21} \ {\rm cm^{-2}}$ assuming the Galactic dust-to-gas ratio.
-This ~ 2 orders of magnitude difference in the obscuring columns may imply that the dustto-gas ratio of the obscurer could be very different than the Galactic value or the X-ray and the UV obscurers are not the same.
+- 4. X-ray emission from NGC 4151 undergoes strong absorption through a large column density $(N_H \sim 1.2 - 3.4 \times$ 10^{23} cm^{-2}).
+The UV emission is affected by internal reddening with $E(B - V) \sim 0.4$, which is equivalent to an obscuring column of only $\sim 10^{21} \text{ cm}^{-2}$, assuming the Galactic dust-to-gas ratio.
+This ~ 2 orders of magnitude difference in the obscuring columns may imply that the dust-to-gas ratio of the obscurer could be very different than the Galactic value or the X-ray and the UV obscurers are not the same.
 We invoke two possible geometries to explain the observed discrepancy.
-Firstly, the obscuring medium may be divided in two zones by the dust sublimation radius.
+First, the obscuring medium may be divided into two zones by the dust sublimation radius.
 The gas within and outside the dust sublimation radius can cause X-ray absorption, while the dust outside the dust sublimation radius will be primarily responsible for the UV reddening.
-Secondly, the obscurer could be dense, clumpy clouds embedded within low-density gas and dust.
-The X-ray emission could be obscured substantially by a small number of dense clouds along the line of sight to the compact hot corona, while a significant amount of the UV emission arising from an

-- extended region may pass through the low-density regions. - 5.
-The X-ray fluxes during our observations are quite high ($\sim 10^{-10} {\rm erg~cm^{-2}~s^{-1}}$), similar to that observed during previous periods of high flux (Lubiński et al. 2010).
-We also found the presence of variable neutral and warm absorbers, usually observed in this source (Puccetti et al. 2007; Zoghbi et al. 2019).
+Second, the obscurer could be dense, clumpy clouds embedded within lowdensity gas and dust.
+The X-ray emission could be obscured substantially by a small number of dense clouds along the line of sight to the compact hot corona, while a significant amount of the UV emission arising from an extended region may pass through the low-density regions. - 5.
+The X-ray fluxes during our observations are quite high $(\sim 10^{-10} \text{ erg cm}^{-2} \text{ s}^{-1})$, similar to that observed during previous periods of high flux (P. Lubiński et al. 2010).
+We also found the presence of variable neutral and warm absorbers, usually observed in this source (S. Puccetti et al. 2007; A. Zoghbi et al. 2019).